How to Tell If You’re in Autistic Burnout

 What are the common signs of autistic burnout?

-Persistent exhaustion, brain fog, emotional dysregulation, increased sensory sensitivities, and a loss of executive functioning are key signs.
+Persistent exhaustion, brain fog, emotional dysregulation (difficulty managing emotions), increased sensory sensitivities, and loss of executive functioning are key signs.

 How can I tell the difference between autistic burnout and ordinary stress?

-Ordinary stress improves with rest, while autistic burnout involves long-term depletion and loss of previously manageable skills.
+Ordinary stress improves with rest.
+Autistic burnout involves long-term depletion and loss of previously manageable skills.
+It doesn’t resolve with a weekend off.

 How can I recover from autistic burnout?